Always Onward Adventures

 All around Juneau

 This post will cover our time in Juneau - not much boating/sailing in this one, but lots of exploring in a new town with the family.
 7/30/2023 We ended up spending most of the day yesterday exploring downtown Juneau - which thankfully is a very lovely town (we were worried having already committed to spending some time here).
 Sara and I got some magnets for the boat and ate fish & chips on the boardwalk in downtown.
+We also went out to dinner at a nice resteraunt in downtown - something that hasn’t necessarily been available for many of the towns we have stopped on during this trip.
+Last night was our last night in the hotel, so today we will move all of our clean laundry (6 bags of it!) back to the boat and get comfortable on the boat again.

 • Tom Woodard